smorin/py-launch-blueprint/docs/source/tutorials/extending_template.md

 ## Best Practices

-When customizing the Py Launch Blueprint template, follow these best practices to ensure a smooth and maintainable process:
+Follow these practices to maintain a clean and efficient workflow:

-- **Keep Changes Modular**: Make changes in small, modular increments to make it easier to test and review.
+- **Keep Changes Modular**: Make small, testable updates.
-- **Write Tests**: Always write tests for new features and configurations to ensure they work as expected.
+- **Write Tests**: Ensure new features and configurations work.
-- **Update Documentation**: Keep the documentation up-to-date with any changes you make to the template.
+- **Update Documentation**: Keep it in sync with changes.
-- **Follow Code Style Guidelines**: Adhere to the project's code style guidelines to maintain consistency.
+- **Follow Code Standards**: Maintain consistency.
-- **Use Version Control**: Use version control to track changes and collaborate with others.
+- **Use Version Control**: Track and manage updates effectively.

-By following these best practices, you can effectively customize the Py Launch Blueprint template to fit your specific needs while maintaining a high level of code quality and consistency.